 One of the most common culprits for a dog to suddenly decide to no longer go on walks is fear.
 Dogs who have loved walks all their lives do not become stubborn out of the blue and they really have no reason to say no to a walk and go on strike, unless they feel fear or pain, or even both.

 It is often forgotten, but fear is a subjective emotion in dogs.
 In other words, something that looks innocent to us can be extremely fearful to a dog.
-It could be that a car's engine backfired, the trash truck made a loud noise, a child on skateboards or a flailing siren passing by startled your dog.
+It could be that a car's engine backfired, the trash truck made a loud noise, a child on skateboards rolled by, or a flailing siren passing by startled your dog.
 We might not have noticed or barely noticed these stimuli because we are used to them and know what they are, but to a dog these can be scary noises and they do not understand them the way we do.
 And for those wondering, just like annoying food allergies, fear can set roots at any time.
-It could be that stress from other happenings at home or a stimulus that happened to be slightly louder, bigger or for some reason, scarier, than other times, could have created fertile grounds for fear to set in and put roots.
+It could be that stress from other happenings at home or a stimulus that happened to be slightly louder, bigger, or scarier than other times could have created fertile grounds for fear to set in and put roots.

-It can be helpful investigating on what could have happened, so that one knows what to work on exactly. but many times searching for a clue is unrewarding and some behavior professionals think it's also a waste of time, considering that the time spent investigating could be used more productively in helping the dog feel comfortable again in going for a walk.
+It can be helpful investigating what could have happened, so that one knows what to work on exactly.
+However, searching for a clue is frequently unrewarding and some behavior professionals think it's also a waste of time considering that the time spent investigating could be used more productively in helping the dog feel comfortable again in going for a walk.
 But investigating the issue can be highly productive at times.

 For instance, imagine if the dog happens to be scared of going on walks because of an underlying health problem.
 In this case, tackling the underlying health problem is paramount to the resolution of the problem.
 For example, dogs may undergo behavior changes when their thyroid levels are low or it could be there is a problem with the dog's eye sight or hearing.